 Please call our office to speak with our office staff.
-If you decide to go forward an administrative staff will set up your first appointment, review your benefits, and direct you to download the forms you will need to complete before the first session.
+If you decide to go forward an administrative staff member will set up your first appointment, review your benefits, and direct you to download the forms you will need to complete prior to the first session.
 You will be guaranteed a safe, comfortable, and private environment.
 We look forward to hearing from you!

 Where are you located and how do I get there?

 We are located at the corner of West Broad St. and New St. in downtown Bethlehem, PA.
 Our address is 1 West Broad St. Bethlehem, PA 18018.
 We are located on the 8th floor in the one Bethlehem Plaza Building (Brick Restaurant occupies the first floor).

 From U.S. 22, take the PA-378 South exit.
 Travel about three miles to the Center City exit (exit 3).
 At the stop sign at the end of the exit, turn left onto Third Avenue.
 Go 100 yards to traffic light.
 At the light, turn left onto West Broad street.
 Continue through the next two traffic lights on

 From Interstate 78 Take exit 67 for PA-412 toward Hellertown/Bethlehem.
 Turn right onto PA-412 N/Hellertown Rd for 0.8 miles and turn slight left onto E 4th Street for 0.7 miles.
 Take a slight right onto Daly Ave for 0.3 miles and turn right onto the Minsi Trail Bridge.
 After .5 miles take the first left onto East Market Street.
 Travel for a little over 1 mile and turn right onto Main Street.
 Take the 2nd right onto West Broad Street and we are located on the right.

 Where do I park?

 The most convenient parking is available in the Walnut Street Garage directly behind our building.
 To access the garage, turn right at the traffic light onto North New Street and make your first right onto West Walnut Street.
 The entrance to the garage in on your left.
 Parking is 75 cents for an hour.
 Meter parking is also available along West Broad Street.

 How long are appointments?